scottdshaffer/bivariate-choropleth/README.md

-# bivariate-choropleth
+# Showing correlation and geography at the same time.
-Bivariate choropleth map with tidycensus and biscales
+Bivariate choropleth map with tidycensus and biscales.

 ```
 library(tidycensus)